strimzi/strimzi.github.io/_posts/2020-11-02-dynamically-changeable-logging.md

 ## Setting logging levels dynamically

-There are many frameworks used for logging in Java applications, for example [`Logback`](http://logback.qos.ch/), [`tinylog`](https://tinylog.org/v2/), or [`log4j`](http://logging.apache.org/log4j/2.x/index.html).
+There are many frameworks used for logging in Java applications, for example [`Logback`](http://logback.qos.ch/), [`tinylog`](https://tinylog.org/v2/), or [`log4j2`](http://logging.apache.org/log4j/2.x/index.html).
-Because `log4j` is used in Kafka, we do use the same framework for Strimzi operator.
+Kafka uses `log4j` and we decided to use newer version `log4j2` for Strimzi operator.
+The main reason is using similar principles and format of configuration file.
 Strimzi components are split into the two groups regarding which implementation of `log4j` they use.

 `log4j`
 - Kafka brokers